-Figure 2.3.2 the circuit design of prototype if using Pi Zero WH

-Based on Raspberry Pi official website, the Raspberry Pi Zero W extends the Pi Zero family and comes with added wireless LAN and Bluetooth connectivity.
+Based on Raspberry Pi official website (Raspberry Pi Zero W, 2019), the Raspberry Pi Zero W extends the Pi Zero family and comes with added wireless LAN and Bluetooth connectivity.
 Raspberry Pi is a mini computer and has almost the same capabilities with other normal computers, hence offers more flexibility in terms of the software system.
-However, as Raspberry Pi did not come with audio input and power storage support, and an additional USB microphone and a powerbank is required for the prototype.
+However, as Raspberry Pi do not come with audio input and power storage support, and an additional USB microphone and a powerbank are required for the prototype.
 The pros and cons of Raspberry Pi Zero WH has been analyzed and shown in Table 2.3.2.